Lacquered wood with gold and red, inlaid with mother of pearl, engraved brass mounts and hinges

 Ham House, Surrey (Accredited Museum)

 Elizabeth Dysart spent a considerable sum extending Ham House, and also on furnishing it.
 She bought exotic objects from all over the world and was particularly fond of lacquer objects like this cabinet from Japan.
 Curiosities and small precious objects would have been displayed inside.

-Ham House's inventory of 1677 lists in the Green Closet: 'Two Japan Cabinetts'; of 1679: 'Two Japan Cabinets & frames'.
-Acquired in 1948 by HM Government when Sir Lyonel, 4th Bt (1854 – 1952) and Sir Cecil Tollemache, 5th Bt (1886 – 1969) presented Ham House to the National Trust, and entrusted to the care of the Victoria & Albert Museum, until 1990, when returned to the care of the National Trust, and to which ownership was transferred in 2002.
+The Ham House inventory of 1677 lists in the Green Closet, 'Two Japan Cabinetts' and the inventory of 1679 'Two Japan Cabinets & frames'.
+Thence by descent, until acquired in 1948 by HM Government when Sir Lyonel, 4th Bt (1854 – 1952) and Sir Cecil Tollemache, 5th Bt (1886 – 1969) presented Ham House to the National Trust, and entrusted to the care of the Victoria & Albert Museum, until 1990, when returned to the care of the National Trust, and to which ownership was transferred in 2002.

 Rowell 2013 Christopher Rowell (ed.), Ham House 400 Years of Collecting and Patronage, Yale, 2013, p.28